idleberg/atom-language-bridlensis/README.md

 ### GitHub

-If —for some reason— you can't use `apm`, you can clone the package using Git.
+If —for some reason— you can't use `apm`, you can clone the package using Git:

 ```bash
 cd ~/.atom/packages/